-Sector Guidelines – Steering KfW’s new financing activities in particularly greenhouse gas-intensive sectors according to the targets of the Paris Climate Agreement
+Sector Guidelines – Steering KfW’s new financing activities according to the targets of the Paris Climate Agreement

 The transformation process towards a sustainable society is the most pivotal challenge of our times.
-As a transformative promotional bank, KfW Group therefore takes a particular responsibility for the successful transformation.
+As a digital transformation and promotional bank, KfW Group therefore takes a particular responsibility for the successful transformation.
 KfW’s objective is to successfully provide the best targeted support to its clients and partners in the transformation process, to ensure the economic and societal opportunities of this profound structural change can be embraced.
-Thus, KfW Group focuses on forward-looking Paris-compatible sector guidelines for greenhouse gas-intensive sectors, an as well as high in its financing activities.
-Further supported by a group-wide , KfW Group systematically contributes to its primary objective of sustainable promotion which is defined as the transformation of the economy and society with the aim of improving economic, ecological and social living conditions around the world.
+Thus, KfW Group focuses on forward-looking Paris-compatible sector guidelines for greenhouse gas-intensive sectors, an exclusion list(PDF, 118 KB, non-accessible) as well as high environmental and social standards in its financing activities.
+Further supported by a group-wide impact management system, KfW Group systematically contributes to its primary objective of sustainable promotion which is defined as the transformation of the economy and society with the aim of improving economic, ecological and social living conditions around the world.

 Limiting global warming requires a profound transformation towards a climate-neutral society.
 This can only succeed if people stand behind the climate goals.
 This furthermore requires attractive funding and financing activities so clients and partners can purposefully invest in the structural opportunities of this transformation process.
 It is especially important to support the advancement of the transformation process in greenhouse-gas-intensive sectors that are facing particular challenges with regard to climate change and are therefore of essential importance to achieving the targets set in the Paris Climate Agreement.